SvenGDK/OrbisPro/README.md

 Media center and game launcher for Windows in the style of PS4's UI.

 A very first Alpha build will be available soon to test some features.
+This build is only optimized for FHD 1920x1080, other resolutions will be added on later builds.

 ## Current Core Features
 - Basic setup